Tim Ambrose: International career

 In January 2008 Ambrose was selected for both the One-Day International and Test squads for the England tour of New Zealand.

 On 5 March 2008 he made his Test debut against New Zealand after not being selected to play in the One-Day International series.
 Ambrose began his career brightly, making a fifty on debut against New Zealand in the first Test and keeping cleanly throughout the match.

 In his second test, he made his maiden Test century, scoring an attacking 102 against New Zealand in Wellington and was named man of the match.
 He batted and kept adequately for the rest of the series, and was retained for the three match tour of England by New Zealand later that year, however began his series with a duck at Lord's followed by a score of three.
 In the third Test, however, Ambrose scored a valuable 67 in partnership with Kevin Pietersen's 115 and Stuart Broad's five before being caught behind.

 Ambrose made his ODI debut on 15 June 2008 against New Zealand but struggled throughout the five-match series (which England lost 3–1), scoring just ten runs in five innings and notably dropping a relatively simple catch at Lord's.

-Ambrose was retained as wicketkeeper for the 2008 series against South Africa.
+Ambrose was retained as wicket-keeper for the 2008 series against South Africa.
 He had a poor series, and was once hit in the mouth by a bouncer from Steve Harmison.
 Poor scores led Ambrose to be dropped and replaced by Matt Prior for the One Day International series against South Africa.
 Ambrose bats in the later middle order, in general, at number 7, as most wicket-keepers do, despite being moved to number 8 in the Edgbaston Test against South Africa in the summer of 2008, and up to no.6 in the same series at Headingley.
 Ambrose's batting provides a safety net for any remaining higher order batsmen, as well as for the tail-end.
 Ambrose managed an impressive 36 runs off 94 deliveries in the second innings of the second npower Test against the Proteas, considering England were all out for 203.
 Then, in the 3rd test, Ambrose managed a safe 22 runs from 59 balls in the 1st innings, before staying in for over two hours in the 2nd innings, hitting just 19 runs from 80 deliveries.